-Apprenticeship schemes run directly by your local fire service.
+Apprenticeship schemes are run directly by your local fire service.

-You’ll undertake 12-18 weeks training before landing a job.
+You’ll undertake 12-18 weeks of training before landing a job.
 Basic training will cover all health and safety aspects, use and checking of equipment.
-Once you have completed and passed your training you will be deemed a ‘competent’ firefighter.
+Once you have completed and passed your training, you will be deemed a ‘competent’ firefighter.

 You will need to be physically fit.